Chanukah

 Mindful eating in a non-diet approach to eating.
 By tuning in to our body’s needs through meditation exercises and meditation practice, we are able to re-connect with our body’s innate hunger and satiety cues.
 For many people, it is life changing to understand what it feels like to be hungry and how to re-direct their attention when they are full.

-I am often asked how mindful eating can fit in to an Orthodox lifestyle.
+I am often asked how mindful eating can fit into an Orthodox lifestyle.
 With so many holidays, Shabbat, and semachot, there is always a reason to eat!
 The best way to start is by thinking about making small changes.
 Mindful eating is called a “practice” because it is something that we all have to continue to work on throughout the year.

 There is no better time to start a mindful eating practice than Chanukah.
 I recently took a poll of clients and found that many are concerned about not being able to keep their eating under control with two crowd-pleasers: latkes and sufganiyot.
 They are by design both fried and very high in calories, and many of us have been told to take them off of our acceptable eating list.